nyx-space/docs/docs/hifitime/index.md

     classDef engr fill:dodgerblue,opacity:0.6,stroke:navy,stroke-width:2px,color:black
 ```

+Time scales, or "time systems" as referred to by the European Space Agency, are standardized methods for measuring the passage of time.
+They are essential for ensuring consistency and precision in various scientific and engineering contexts.

-Time scales (or "time systems" in the ESA lingo) are a standard for measuring the passing of time.
-Humans typically follow Coordinated Universal Time (UTC) which is defined as the mean solar time at 0° longitude, with some longitude and geopolitical offset (time zones).
-We also abide by the concept that all seconds are of equal durations, i.e., the tick rate of a stopwatch does not change throughout days or years: the conflicts with UTC because the Earth does not complete a full rotation in an exact number of seconds, and the time it takes to complete a full rotation cannot be predicted exactly.
+Humans typically follow Coordinated Universal Time (UTC), which is based on the mean solar time at the prime meridian (0° longitude).
+Time zones are a longitude and geopolitical construct that apply a fixed offset to UTC such that noon is roughly when the Sun is at its highest point in the sky in a given day.
+UTC operates on the principle that all seconds are of equal duration, maintaining a constant tick rate over days and years.
+However, this conflicts with the Earth's rotation, which does not complete in an exact number of seconds and varies unpredictably.

-The UT1 time scale measures time with respect to the stars: several scientific organizations publish the true UT1 time as part of their daily publication of the Earth Orientation Parameters (EOP).
-To simplify everyone's life, UTC still assumes that the Earth completes one full rotation in exactly 24 hours, or 86,400 seconds.
+The UT1 time scale measures time relative to the stars, reflecting the Earth's actual rotation.
+Scientific organizations publish UT1 as part of their daily Earth Orientation Parameters (EOP) updates.
+Despite these complexities, UTC simplifies matters by assuming a constant 24-hour day, equivalent to 86,400 seconds.

-The Temps Atomique International (TAI) time scale is an average measure of atomic clocks throughout the world: it is the reference for the duration of a single second.
-UTC is an offset from TAI such that UTC stays within one second of UT1.
-These corrections are called _leap seconds_, and are announced by the International Earth Rotation and Reference Systems Service (IERS) at least six months in advance.
-The following plot shows how UTC deviates from so-called "glitch-free" time scales, which don't account for leap seconds.
+Temps Atomique International (TAI) is a time scale based on the average of atomic clocks worldwide, providing a precise standard for the duration of a second.
+UTC is an offset from TAI designed to keep it within one second of UT1.
+This alignment is achieved through leap seconds, which are adjustments announced by the International Earth Rotation and Reference Systems Service (IERS) at least six months in advance.

+The interplay between these time scales illustrates how UTC deviates from "glitch-free" systems that do not incorporate leap seconds, highlighting the ongoing challenge of synchronizing human timekeeping with astronomical realities.

 --8<-- "includes/time-scale-deviation.html"

-Relativity affects time: gravity wells warp the spacetime continuum by slowing down the passing of time.
-For example, a single second is slower on Earth than it is in the vacuum between Mars and Jupiter.
-Astronomy and astrodynamics applications must account for this by defining a new time scale.
-The Dynamic Barycentric Time (TDB) time scale includes a correction to the duration of a second compared to TAI to remove the effects of the gravity of Earth on the passing of time.
-Application-specific time scales also exist, like Global Positioning System (GPST), Galileo time scale (GST), and many more.
+Gravity wells distort the spacetime continuum, slowing down the passage of time.
+For instance, a second on Earth is slightly slower than a second in the vacuum between Mars and Jupiter.
+To address these variations, especially in astronomy and astrodynamics, specialized time scales are developed.

+Dynamic Barycentric Time (TDB) is one such time scale.
+It includes corrections to the duration of a second relative to TAI, compensating for the gravitational effects of Earth on time.
+In addition to TDB, there are application-specific time scales tailored to particular systems.
+For example, the Global Positioning System (GPST) and the Galileo time scale (GST) are designed to meet the unique requirements of their respective satellite navigation systems.

 --8<-- "includes/time-scale-deviation-no-utc.html"